Major Controversies Surrounding Bruce Pearl: A Detailed Timeline

 A closer look at the most debated and controversial moments involving Bruce Pearl.

-Bruce Pearl is an American basketball coach, most recently at Auburn for 11 seasons.
-Before that, he coached at Tennessee, Milwaukee, and Southern Indiana.
-His career highlight includes leading Southern Indiana to a Division II national championship in 1995 and earning the title of Division II Coach of the Year by the National Association of Basketball Coaches.
+Bruce Pearl is a prominent American college basketball coach, most recently leading the Auburn Tigers for 11 seasons.
+Prior to Auburn, he served as head coach at Tennessee, Milwaukee, and Southern Indiana.
+A career highlight was leading Southern Indiana to a Division II national championship in 1995, earning him Division II Coach of the Year honors from the National Association of Basketball Coaches.

-During the 1988-89 basketball season, Bruce Pearl, then an assistant coach at Iowa, was at the center of a recruiting scandal involving Illinois.
-Pearl recorded a phone conversation with recruit Deon Thomas, alleging improper offers from Illinois.
-The NCAA investigation led to penalties for Illinois due to other violations.
+During the 1988 basketball season, Bruce Pearl, then an assistant coach at Iowa, was involved in a recruiting scandal concerning Deon Thomas and the University of Illinois.
+Pearl recorded a phone conversation with Thomas, which led to an NCAA investigation into alleged recruiting violations by Illinois.

 September 10, 2010: Pearl Acknowledges NCAA Violations

-On September 10, 2010, Bruce Pearl acknowledged violations in the Aaron Craft affair and admitted lying to the NCAA.
-This led to sanctions from Tennessee, including a $1.5 million salary reduction and recruiting restrictions.
+On September 10, 2010, Bruce Pearl admitted to NCAA violations in the Aaron Craft affair and lying about it.
+Tennessee imposed sanctions including a $1.5 million salary reduction over 5 years and recruiting restrictions.

-On November 20, 2010, the SEC ordered Bruce Pearl to sit out Tennessee's first eight SEC games as part of the sanctions related to NCAA violations.
+On November 20, 2010, the SEC ordered Bruce Pearl to sit out Tennessee's first eight SEC games as part of the sanctions for NCAA violations.

 March 21, 2011: Tennessee Fires Bruce Pearl

-On March 21, 2011, Tennessee fired Bruce Pearl after finding out about additional NCAA violations and a violation of the school's substance abuse policy by a player.
+On March 21, 2011, Tennessee fired Bruce Pearl after finding out about additional NCAA violations and a player's violation of the school's substance abuse policy.

 August 23, 2011: Pearl Receives Show-Cause Penalty

-On August 23, 2011, Bruce Pearl was given a three-year show-cause penalty for lying to the NCAA, effective until August 23, 2014.
+On August 23, 2011, Bruce Pearl was given a three-year show-cause penalty by the NCAA for lying during an investigation, effective until August 23, 2014.